Raymond Duncan (dancer)

-Raymond Duncan (November 1, 1874, San Francisco, California – August 14, 1966, Cavalaire-sur-Mer, France) was an American dancer, artist, poet, craftsman, and philosopher, and brother of dancer Isadora Duncan.
+Raymond Duncan (November 1, 1874 – August 14, 1966) was an American dancer, artist, poet, craftsman, and philosopher, and brother of dancer Isadora Duncan.

 Biography

 Born in San Francisco on November 1, 1874, Duncan was the third of the four children of Joseph Charles Duncan (a banker) and of Mary Isadora Gray (the youngest daughter of Thomas Gray, a California state senator).
-Their other children were Elizabeth, Augustin, and Isadora, a noted dancer.
-In 1891, at the age of 17, Raymond Duncan developed a theory of movement which he called kinematics, "a remarkable synthesis of the movements of labor and of daily life."
+Their other children were Elizabeth, Augustin, and Isadora, a dancer.
+In 1891, at the age of 17, Raymond developed a theory of movement which he called kinematics, "a remarkable synthesis of the movements of labor and of daily life."
 He believed that the importance of labor lay in the development of the worker, not in production or in earnings.

-In 1898 Duncan, his mother and his brother left America; they lived for a time in London, Berlin, Athens, and Paris.
-In 1900 he met the German poet Gusto Graeser in Paris and was deeply impressed by his ideas of natural and simple life.
-Duncan's theory of movement led him to work particularly closely with his sister Isadora (1877-1927), a noted dancer.
-Duncan became particularly fond of Greece; he and his Greek wife, Penelope Sikelianos, sister of renowned Greek poet Angelos Sikelianos, lived in a villa outside Athens which was furnished in a historically accurate manner, with many of the furnishings handmade by Raymond, whose craftwork included ceramics, weaving, and carpentry.
+In 1898, Duncan, his mother and his brother left America; they lived for a time in London, Berlin, Athens, and Paris.
+In 1900, he met the German poet Gusto Graeser in Paris, and was deeply impressed by his ideas of natural and simple life.
+Duncan's theory of movement led him to work particularly closely with his sister Isadora (1877-1927), a dancer.
+Duncan became particularly fond of Greece; he and his Greek wife, Penelope Sikelianos, sister of Greek poet Angelos Sikelianos, lived in a villa outside Athens which was furnished in a historically accurate manner, with many of the furnishings handmade by Raymond, whose craftwork included ceramics, weaving, and carpentry.
 No one was permitted to enter the villa in modern dress, and the family themselves dressed in classical Greek attire both at home and abroad (which caused some consternation in 1907 Berlin).